 Honduras, like other countries, is varied, so I can't speak about it as a single entity: coffees from Copan or Santa Barbara or El Paraiso or Ocotepeque are all different.
 The largest growing region is Santa Barbara, coffees are also grown in Copan, Ocotepeque, Lempira, La Paz and El Paraiso in the South.
 Coffee grown between 1500 and 2000 meters is given the highest designation of SHG; Strictly High Grown.
 The overall cup character is less acidic than other Central Americans, with distinct sweet caramel flavors in the cup.

 For more about Honduras, see my notes from that original 2003 Honduras Specialty Coffee Competition, and later my 2006 Honduras Cup of Excellence trip.
 I haven't done any travelogues for subsequent trips, nor have I made many visits.
-It's overdue, and there are 2013 trips in the works.
+It's overdue, and in fact I just returned from a trip through the Southern areas of Honduras this month.